Cow Vs Afla romeo

 Which muscles are the best to eat?

 There are basically hanging muscles and working muscles in a cow.
-The hanging ones that just kind of hold the cow together, such as between the ribs and the brisket.
+The hanging ones just kind of hold the cow together, such as between the ribs and the brisket.
 They don’t do much work so are much more tender.
 The “working” muscles, such as the neck and the legs tend to be leaner and tougher.

 A good way to remember where the good cuts come from is “the further from the horn or the hoof the better the beef”